[?] Start Receiving This Blog Today By Simply Subscribing

 Soup stock is pretty basic.
 With the exception of individually varied ingredients, the process is very much the same all the time.

-(This is a great way to clean out your fridge, when you're down to a carrot or two, one onion, or celery that's been around for awhile.
+(This is a great way to clean out your fridge when you're down to a carrot or two, one onion, or celery that's been around for awhile.
 Throw it in as a great way to get started.)

-This means, boiling down the carcass in a large pot, adding a few vegetables like onion or carrots, and a few seasonings.
 Straining the liquid and skimming the fat after refrigeration leaves you with a great stock to reheat, and just add whatever you like to make your soup.

 This can all be done in a slow cooker as well.

-Extend the cooking time to 8 or 10 hours on low heat setting covered, and it will be fine if you are doing other things, or are away from the home.
+Extend the cooking time to 8 or 10 hours on a low heat setting covered, and it will be fine if you are doing other things, or are away from the home.

 BLAH OR FLAT TURKEY STOCK